fhinkel/InteractiveShell/Readme-server-architecture.md

 * **Configuration methods**

-  1. **basic**.  no virtual machines at all, and no docker containers either: the node server and m2 processes are all run locally on the host.
+  1. **local.**  No virtual machines at all, and no docker containers either: the node server and m2 processes are all run locally on the host.
-  2. **sudoDockers.** There is one virtual machine, and the node server runs on it, as do the docker containers for the M2 processes.
+  2. **basic.** There is one virtual machine, and the node server runs on it, as do the docker containers for the M2 processes.
-  3. **sshDockers.** There are two virtual machines.
+  3. **twoMachines.** There are two virtual machines.
 The node server runs on one, and all of the docker containers run in another.
 One could imagine spreading these containers out over a number of machines, but htis is not yet done.
-  4. **AWS**.
-This is the same as **sudoDockers** but on an Amazon instance, rather than a local VM.
+  4. **basicAWS.** This is the same as **basic** but on an Amazon instance, rather than a local VM.

-* **Authentication**

-  All methods can use **startAuth,** where one has a `.htpasswd` file, and users are required to log in.
-  One interesting aspect is that you may have one user logged in from multiple machines or browsers (and even have multiple people doing so), and everyone can see one person type in commands, and everyone will receive the output.

-  The steps needed to use **startAuth:**

-    1.
-    2.
-    3.

 * **Port mappings**

-    1. **basic**.
-The node server listens on (host) `localhost:8002`
+    1. **basic.**  The node server listens on (host) `localhost:8002`
     2. **sudoDockers.** The node server listens on (host) `localhost:8002` and communication between node and the m2 containers is via ssh.
     3. **sshDockers.** The node server listens  on (host) `localhost:3690` and `4998` for ssh.
     The docker machine listens for ssh traffic on `4999`.
+    4. **AWS.** The node server listens on port 8002.
+To find the IP address, or machine name, use the **EC2 Dashboard,** described in our readme for setting up **AWS.**

 * **Synced files**

-    1. **basic**.
-Everything is local here anyway, so there are no synced files (or, everything is synced!)
+    1. **basic.** Everything is local here anyway, so there are no synced files (or, everything is synced!)
     2. **sudoDockers.** The `InteractiveShell` directory is synced to `/hone/vagrant/InteractiveShell`.
     3. **sshDockers.** This copies files from the localhost, but does not share files or directories, for security.
     4. **AWS.** On Amazon, the current directory (containing the Vagrantfile) on localhost, is placed in `/vagrant`